-After that came Harry Potter, and Lord of the Rings, and the X-Men, and lots of other stuff involving dragons and magic and epic quests and saving the world from evil.
+After that came Harry Potter, Lord of the Rings, the X-Men, and lots of other stuff involving dragons and magic and epic quests and saving the world from evil.
 Writing became a central part of the way that I expressed my interest in the stories that I loved.
-I think that fanfiction can be described as filling in the blanks, and for me, the blanks I wanted to fill were the places where I wished people of color existed- specifically, Black girls like me.
+I think that fanfiction can be described as filling in the blanks.
+The blanks I wanted to fill were the places where I wished people of color existed- specifically, Black girls like me.

 There’s been a lot of public debate regarding fanfiction in recent years.
 Some authors (and actors) are against it; some are more vocal in their views than others.
 This is the part where I’m supposed to rush to the defense of fanfiction by reminding everyone that it isn’t all crazy sex stories where like, Harry Potter hooks up with Legolas and the Boy Who Lived gets pregnant with twin elf babies and Aslan officiates their wedding or whatever.